vdragon1225/KomodoKeeper/README.md

 # 🦎 Komodo Keeper - Take care of your reptile friend and watch it grow!

-A Tamagotchi-style virtual pet simulator focused on reptiles, built with Pygame.
+A Tamagotchi-inspired virtual pet simulator focused on reptiles, built with Pygame.
 Adopt, raise, and care for your digital reptile companions!

 ## 🌟 Features